 Furthermore, the Centre is engaged in the supervision of several theses.

-The Centre also works as a consultant in various institutions in Switzerland (the Federal Office of Culture, cantonal museums and local cultural administrations, Swiss Commission for UNESCO, etc.) and international bodies (UNESCO, Unidroit, ICCROM, Council of Europe) in the context of specific projects (UNESCO Committee of Experts, the Diplomatic Conference which led to the adoption of the 1995 UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects, the negotiations for the adoption of the Council of Europe Convention on Offences relating to Cultural Property of 2017, etc.).
+The Centre also works as a consultant in various institutions in Switzerland (the Federal Office of Culture, cantonal museums and local cultural administrations, Swiss Commission for UNESCO, etc.) and international bodies (UNESCO, Unidroit, ICCROM, Council of Europe, European Commission and European Parliament) in the context of specific projects (UNESCO Committee of Experts, the Diplomatic Conference which led to the adoption of the 1995 UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects, the negotiations for the adoption of the Council of Europe Convention on Offences relating to Cultural Property of 2017, etc.).